 RECLAIM Board of Directors & Committees

-Fall 2021: RECLAIM is pleased to announce its 2021 call for nominations to its Board of Director and Committees.
+RECLAIM is pleased to announce its call for nominations to its Board of Directors and Committees.

 RECLAIM is looking to strengthen its current Board and Committees by adding members who are dedicated to the cause and mission of RECLAIM and able to commit time and talent to the organization.
 If you don’t have board experience, a committee is a great way to get to learn more about service while supporting the work of RECLAIM by focusing on specific areas, including programs, finance, governance, and development.
 If you have board experience or feel you are ready to serve on a board, RECLAIM is also looking for board members.
 While not necessary, experience in mental health and accounting/finance are beneficial.
 RECLAIM desires to have a board that is reflective of the community we serve, so persons of color and members of the LGBTQ community are encouraged to apply.